Paris 2024: Why Germany's low medal haul is not surprising – DW – 08/14/2024

 One of the major reasons why Germany did so poorly at the Paris Olympics is a row over funding.

 Most elite German athletes receive financial support from the Deutsche Sporthilfe foundation.
 The non-profit organization supports around 4,000 athletes each year, depending on their performance, status and potential.
-On average, it pays out between €300 ($331) and €800 ($882) to an athlete monthly – but only to athletes competing in Olympic and Paralympic sports who are currently nominated for a national team – as well as to selected athletes from non-Olympic sports.
+On average, it pays out between €300 ($331) and €800 ($882) to an athlete monthly, but only to athletes competing in Olympic and Paralympic sports who are currently nominated for a national team, and selected athletes from non-Olympic sports.

 For years, the German Olympic Sports Confederation (DOSB) alone decided where the approved funding for elite sport would go.
 This changed in 2016 when the "Potential Analysis System" was introduced.
 This links the funding of individual sports to their assumed prospects of success.